Temperature dependent polarization of the thermal radiation emitted by thin, hot tungsten wires

 \subsection{Signal Formation and Analysis}

-The detector signal is proportional to the intensity of the light emitted by the wires, which, in turn, depends on their temperature that depends on the current flowing in them.
-Thus, a relationship between the detector signal and the current intensity is needed.
+The detector signal is proportional to the intensity of the light emitted by the wires, which, in turn, depends on their temperature and, thus, on the power dissipated into the them.
+As a consequence, a relationship between detector signal and electric power is needed.

-Let us assume for a while that the wires temperature is uniform.
-This is not a necessary condition for the following arguments and, later, this assumption can be relaxed.
-Moreover, let $i$ be the current in the wires and $I$ the emitted light intensity.
-Let $V_{\mathrm{d.c}}=V_{0}$ be the d.c. component of the voltage across the wires and $V_{\mathrm{a.c.}}=V_{1}\cos{\omega t} $ the a.c. component.
+Let us assume for a while that the wire temperature is uniform.
+This is not a necessary condition for the following argument and, later, this assumption will be relaxed.
+Let $i$ be the current in the wires and $I$ the emitted light intensity.
+Let $V_{\mathrm{d.c.}}=V_{0}$ be the d.c. component of the voltage across the wires and $V_{\mathrm{a.c.}}=V_{1}\cos{\omega t} $ its a.c. component.
 The total current in the wires is thus